easysoa/EasySOA-Incubation/easysoa-samples/easysoa-samples-axxx/axxx-dcv-pivotal/README.md

 Then before starting it, just go in bin folder and execute the following command :

 	chmod +x *.sh

+Update the appended contents of your system's hosts file to the actual IPs of the deployment computers.

 ### How to use :